-3. Install new IP cameras in place of the old analog cameras and add storage servers to existing camera system.
+3. Install new IP cameras in place of the old analog cameras on our existing camera system.

-- Increase footprint. - Allow for more data storage.
+- Increase footprint. - Allow for more a much clearer picture.

 - Enables incidents that arise in the jail and jail population to be investigated more effectively. - Assists in the identification of appropriate parties. - Enhanced video coverage of all areas.